 About the Author: Katya Bychkova

 Katya Bychkova is an avid traveler and writer based in New York City.
-Katya loves to spend her summers in the Hamptons, winters in the Caribbean, and aims to travel every month.
-Her travel adventures fuel her cravings for culture; warm-climate countries make perfect backgrounds for her Instagram.
+Katya loves to spend her summers in the Hamptons and winters in the Caribbean.
+She aims to travel every month.
+Her adventures soothe her cravings for culture; and warm-climate countries make perfect backgrounds for her Instagram.
 No matter where Katya goes, New York is the state that truly has her heart.
 In her free time, she also writes about beauty and lifestyle at the Style Sprinter.